giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 bitrate to stay within the available network capacity.
 A limitation in the current algorithms, however, is their lack of network state visibility.
-This requires the algorithms to rely enterily on local indicators such as packet loss or latency, which leads to poor training and inference performance.
+This requires the algorithms to rely entirely on local indicators such as packet loss or latency, which leads to poor training and inference performance.
 Information provided by the bottleneck structure (which includes topological, routing and flow information of the network in a single